Vector Field-Guided Learning Predictive Control for Motion Planning of Mobile Robots with Uncertain Dynamics: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This paper presents the Vector Field-guided Learning Predictive Control (VF-LPC) approach for mobile robots with safety guarantees, which offers a framework for integrated planning and tracking control of robots.
-VF-LPC incorporates robot dynamics constraints into the guiding vector field for safe robot maneuvering.
+This paper presents the Vector Field-guided Learning Predictive Control (VF-LPC) approach for mobile robots with safety guarantees, which offers a framework for the Integrated Motion Planning and Control (IMPC) of robots.
+VF-LPC designs kinodynamic guiding vector field for safe robot maneuvering.
 This is a notable improvement over the existing composite vector fields.
-Also, the system dynamics are unknown and are learned using the deep Koopman operator.
-This learned model is then updated online by sparse GP to improve safety and control performance.
-In addition, VF-LPC guarantees safety by transforming the safety problem into the pursuit-evasion game between a pursuer and an evader; thus, a game-based exponential barrier function is proposed, and a nonlinear optimal control problem is optimized and solved within the receding-horizon RL framework. {A rigorous theoretical analysis of Eb-RHRL is provided to guarantee online convergence of learning optimal policies.} Extensive simulations and real-world experiments validate the superiority of the proposed VF-LPC approach.
+Also, the learned deep Koopman model is updated online by sparse GP to improve safety and control performance.
+It is then incorporated into LPC to solve nonlinear IMPC problems. {Rigorous theoretical analysis is provided to witness the online learning convergence.}

+VF-LPC is evaluated against motion planning methods that employ MPC and RL in high-fidelity CarSim software.
+The results show that VF-LPC outperforms them under metrics of completion time, route length, and average solution time.
+To further show the effectiveness and generalization of our proposed approach, we carried out path-tracking control tests of a mobile vehicle on a racing road to validate the model uncertainties learning capability, and we also successfully implemented the approach on quadrotor UAVs.
+Finally, we conducted real-world experiments on a Hongqi E-HS3 vehicle.

 {Our work has several possible future directions.
-1) VF-LPC is effective in collision-avoidance tests.
-Under an added prediction module, we believe that VF-LPC could be promising even in higher-speed tasks.
-2) In unknown environments, it is still challenging to obtain prior information on obstacles, such as positions and contours.
-One may need to construct safe barrier functions in real-time using the sensor-perceived information.
-3) The effectiveness of VF-LPC has been validated through real-world experiments.
-Future work could investigate and deploy VF-LPC on more complex dynamic systems.}
+1) With an additional prediction module, VF-LPC could be promising even in higher-speed tasks.
+2) In unknown environments, one can construct safer barrier functions in real-time using the information perceived by onboard sensors.}